 - SCOPE 2 encompasses "indirect emissions" (the result of company activities occurring at sources controlled by another company) associated with the consumption of purchased electricity.
 Scope 2 emissions physically occur at the facility where electricity is generated.
 Resolute’s electricity suppliers provide us with their grid emission factors, which the company then includes in its scope 2 emission data.
 The grid emission factors for 2013 were updated and confirmed by our suppliers in August 2014.
 Final GHG emission data is made public following the completion of Resolute’s corporate GHG verification and audit.

 - SCOPE 3 is an optional category used to report all other indirect emissions not covered in scope 2, such as greenhouse gas emissions from the production of purchased materials, or transportation activities in vehicles not owned or controlled by the company.

 We report GHG emissions for all of our pulp and paper manufacturing operations, but not for our wood products facilities as these operations have a comparatively small carbon footprint.
 Resolute’s wood products facilities represent less than 1% of our total annual GHG emissions.
 Facilities representing less than 5% of a company's total annual GHG emissions can be excluded from GHG reporting, as permitted by the Greenhouse Gas Protocol, which allows exclusions of up to 5% of total emissions.
 In March 2021, we committed to including the previously excluded wood products facilities’ GHG emissions in our GHG inventory by 2022.

 The Carbon Cycle, Carbon Sinks and Avoided Emissions

 Wood products, as well as books, magazines and other durable paper products, store the carbon that began in the forest, and the recycling of paper avoids the methane emissions that occur at the landfill.
-These carbon sinks and avoided emissions can be subtracted from the emissions generated in the life cycle.
+These carbon sinks and avoided emissions can be subtracted from the emissions generated in the life cycle of wood products.

 For more information, check out our blog post on Avoiding Carbon Emissions by Building with Wood and the article that details 8 Things to Know About the Boreal Forest and Carbon.